mmcco/ssh-auth-methods/README.md

 ### Function

 The sole function in this module is `get_auth_methods()`.
-It takes the hostname scanned, an optional port number (defaulting to `22`), and a boolean determining verbosity (defaulting to False).
+It takes the hostname scanned, an optional port number (defaulting to `22`), a default SSH request timeout (defaulting to 5.0), and a boolean determining verbosity (defaulting to False).

 Support will soon be added for threaded calls on multiple addresses.

 ## Dependencies

 This currently only runs on Python 3.
-It's short and simple, so porting it should be simple.
+Because the code is relatively small and simple, porting should be pretty easy.
-I may do so myself at some point if people use this.

-As mentioned in the *Output* section, using a client other than OpenSSH may cause unpredictable results because of exit statuses.
+As mentioned in the *Output* section, using an SSH client other than OpenSSH may cause unpredictable results because of exit statuses.
 Namely, if failed authentication is ever indicated by an exit status other than `255`, a servers will be falsely reported as allowing unauthenticated login.

+## Quirks